top of page

 What can I expect from my first treatment?

 We will meet for 75 minutes.
 I will go over your health history and address your concerns.
-I will ask many questions about the different systems in your body.
 I will also check your pulses on your wrist and look at your tongue.
-All of this will help me form a diagnosis to help treat.
-I may do specific muscle testing to help identify muscle groups to treat for pain/ injury.
-A treatment will be included ranging from 20-45 minutes.
+All of this information will help me form a diagnosis that I can support with acupuncture.
+A treatment will be included after we go over your health history.
+Depending on the complexity of our conversation, your first acupuncture treatment could be between 20-30 minutes.

 How long will my results last?

 It varies based on the individual.
 My goal with my patients is to get them feeling better.
 I prefer to see a patient more often in the beginning and spread appointments out once the patient is feeling better.
-My goal is to get patients to a point where they are at a reduced pain or no pain at all.
-If the patient experiences any pain, perhaps they are able to recover quicker.
+My goal with acupuncture is to get a patients pain scale down or to having no pain at all.
+If the patient has a flare up, perhaps they are able to recover quicker.
 I also look at how the patients symptoms are interfering with their lives.
-If the patient can return to normal activites this is a good sign that healing is happening.
+If the patient can return to normal activities this is a good sign that healing is happening.

 Do you accept insurance?